tsuyoshicho/night-and-day/README.md

 tropics         | `-20` `-10` `0` `10` `20`
 south temperate | `-65` `-62.5` `-60` `-57.5` `-55` `-50` `-45` `-40` `-30`

 The second additional variable, `g:nd_timeshift`, is **optional**, though appropriate for most users.
-This variable specifies an offset (in minutes) for sunrise/sunset times to be shifted.
+This variable specifies an offset (in minutes, positive or negative) for sunrise/sunset times to be shifted.
 An offset is necessary to account for one's longitudinal position within a timezone, as well as daylight saving time (if applicable).

 The simplest way to determine the appropriate value for `g:nd_timeshift` is to start vim with the following configuration: